YuanchenBei/LRGA-vessel/README.md

 # LRGA-vessel
-This is the LRGA method for ogbl-vessel.
+This is the LRGA method for ogbl-vessel of the OGB Challenge.

 ## Dependencies